objectbox/objectbox-java/README.md

 - [License](#license)

-## Why use ObjectBox for Java data management?
+## Why use ObjectBox for Java data management / Kotlin data management?

-This NoSQL Java database is built for storing data locally on mobile devices.
-It is optimized for high efficiency on restricted devices and uses minimal CPU and RAM.
+The NoSQL Java database is built for storing data locally on resource-restricted devices like smartphones.

+The database is otimized for high speed and low resource consumption on restricted devices, making it ideal for use on mobile devices.
+It uses minimal CPU, RAM, and power, which is not only great for users but also for the environment.

 Being fully ACID-compliant, ObjectBox is faster than any alternative, outperforming SQLite and Realm across all CRUD (Create, Read, Update, Delete) operations.
 Check out our [Performance Benchmarking App repository](https://github.com/objectbox/objectbox-performance).

-Additionally, our concise API is easy to learn and only requires a fraction of the code compared to SQLite.
-No more rows or columns, just plain objects with built-in relations.
-It's also build for handling large data volumes and allows changing your model whenever needed.
+Our concise native-language API is easy to pick up and only requires a fraction of the code compared to SQLite.
+No more rows or columns, just plain objects (true POJOS) with built-in relations.
+It isgreat for handling large data volumes and allows changing your model whenever needed.

-All of this makes ObjectBox a sustainable choice for Java data persistence - it's efficient, green, and scalable.
+All of this makes ObjectBox a sustainable choice for local data persistence with Java and Kotlin - it's easy, efficient, and sustainable.

 ### Features